travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 $ replicatedctl app start
 ```

-Automate renewal with a cron job
+### Automate renewal of your Let's Encrypt SSL Certificate with a cron job

 Create a file such as `/home/ubuntu/renew-certs.sh` with the following in it: